Chicken Tequila Fajita Salad

 I just found out it we’d be celebrating National Tequila Day this week.
 In honor of all things tequila, I prepared this recipe.
 The results were a pleasant surprise!

 I used some tequila I found on a back pantry shelf.
-And also the leftover ingredients I had in the fridge from this weeks’ cooking camp came to good use.
+And leftover ingredients I had in the fridge from this weeks’ cooking camp.
 The result was this delicious Fajita Salad (for ADULTS ONLY).

 What about that tequila?